-Note to the author of the article: Will Kane does not put his marshal's 'badge' under his boot and step on it; he merely throws it in the dust, as you write later, and we see it in front of his left boot as he turns to get in the wagon. ...
+Note.
+Will Kane does not put his marshal's badge under his boot and step on it, as the article suggests; he merely throws it in the dust, as is said later in the article, and we see it in front of his left boot as he turns to get in the wagon.
 But the effect is much the same as if he had.
 (It has been pointed that there appears to be another tin star there, behind the boot, perhaps from an earlier take.
 But having looked very closely, I don't think it is a prop, just some sort of rubbish on the ground, or just an illusion.)
 And the townsfolk don't emerge 'tentatively': they come a-running - but it's a mere quibble.

 Richard Armstrong, 'In this our life: Hilary and Jackie', Screen Education, 37, 2004: 143-146.